Oliver Goonetilleke: Legacy

 A statue of Goonetilleke was erected by members of the public at Kanatte crossroads in Borella.
 The Government of Sri Lanka issued a commemorative stamp in 1982, to mark the 4th death anniversary of Sir Oliver Goonetilleke.

 A biography under the title 'OEG' was written by Charles Joseph Jeffries, and memorials to Goonetilleke include a six-foot bronze statue by sculptor Tissa Ranasinghe, commissioned by his family and installed in 1967 at a major roundabout in Colombo.

 Personal life

 Oliver Goonetilleke first married Esther (née Jayawardena), sister of Brigadier Christopher Allan Hector Perera Jayawardena.
 They had three children, Joyce Wijesinghe, Shiela Sathananthan and Ernie Goonetilleke.
 Esther Goonetilleke died of an illness when the three children were very young and before Goonetilleke entered the civil service.
 During his self-imposed exile in London, Goonetilleke married Phyllis Miller, who was the secretary of the Soulbury Commission, whom he had befriended during the period of the Commission circa 1944, and lived near Marble Arch at 14, Albion Gate, Hyde Park Place, London W2 prior to his death in 1978.

 He was a Director of the YMCA and held several high positions in the Diocese of the Anglican Church of Ceylon.

 Honours

-Goonetilleke received several honors and medals during his public service as the Auditor General, wartime service as Civil Defense Commissioner and in the later political career.
+Goonetilleke received several honours and medals during his public service as the Auditor General, wartime service as Civil Defense Commissioner and in the later political career.